frePPLe/frepple/doc/user-guide/user-interface/execute.rst

 * The file should be encoded in UTF-8 (configurable with the CSV_CHARSET setting in djangosettings.py).

-  In this option you can see a list of files present in the specified folder, and dowload each file by clicking on the arrow down button, or delete a file by clicking on the red button.
+In this option you can see a list of files present in the specified folder, and download each file by clicking on the arrow down button, or delete a file by clicking on the red button.
 The arrow up button will give the user the possibility of selecting multiple files to upload to that folder.

 .. image:: _images/execution-importfilesfromfolder.png
    :alt: Execution screen - Import data files from folder